Vantiq/vantiq-extension-sources/jmsSource/README.md

 *   **JMSCore** -- Coordinates the communincation between the VANTIQ Source and the JMS Server.
 *   **JMSHandleConfiguration** -- Sets up the JMS Server connection based on the source's configuration document, and initializes the queryHandler and publishHandler.
-*   **JMS** -- The class that directly interacts with the JMS Server, executing the query and publish requests as sent by the VANTIQ Modelo IDE.
-Uses classes in the ```io.vantiq.extsrc.jmsSource.communication``` package to produce and consume messages to or from the JMS Queues and Topics.
+*   **JMS** -- The class that directly interacts with the JMS Server, executing VANTIQ query and publish requests.
+Uses classes in the `io.vantiq.extsrc.jmsSource.communication` package to produce and consume messages to or from the JMS Queues and Topics.

 ## How to Run the Program